 Last year, Jeff Bezos also announced its $1 billion investment in India for the next five years.

-The company has hit an almost $400 billion revenue mark and has more than $1.6 Trillion market capital.
+The company has hit $457 billion in revenue and has more than $1.6 Trillion in market capitalization.

 Such huge sources could make Amazon enter any kind of business they want and this could be a problem for the players for different domains.
 Zoox acquisition is a solid example as it could make other autonomous vehicle companies a run for the money.